scottrbrtsn/scottrbrtsn.github.io/about.markdown

 The drive to rise above Sisyphean life.

 ## Values
-- Operating under self-imposed constraint `--yields->` tighter cycles, faster feedback, and the compounding interest in performance as a result of adaptation from stress.
+- Self-imposed constraint `--yields->` tighter cycles, faster feedback, and the compounding interest in performance as a result of adaptation from stress.
+  - DeF
 - Bias for simplicity  `--yields->` a reduction in complexity, cognitive load, and more straightforward constraints.
+  - KISS
 - Local Driven Development `--yields->` a shift left mindset, simplifying development, enabling optimal constraints.
+  - cover and move
 - WAGNI (i.e. When are you going to need it) `--yields->` a balance of all the above.
-Applying solutions at the point when it makes the most sense to do so, i.e. not to early, and not to late.
+Applying solutions at the point when it makes the most sense to do so, i.e. not too early, and not too late.
+  - prioritize and execute
-- Sound metrics -yield-> the answers to the question of WAGNI.
+- Sound metrics `--yield->` the answers to the question of WAGNI.
 A data driven approach to identify when decisions can be made, and what the best answer might be.
 - Servant leadership `--yields->` a sacrifice of pride, arrogance, and self for the greater organization, enabling sound metrics and support instead of promotion driven development and gamified KPI metrics.

 ## Education